Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: -QGR in a Nutshell

 For a single representation of $\suinf$ group the area of the corresponding diffeo-surface is irrelevant.
 Indeed, \ref{suinfal}) and (\ref{lharminicexp}) generates the algebra $\suinfa \times \um(1)$~\cite{suninfrep}.
 However, in presence of multiple representations, the relative areas of diffeo-surfaces (or equivalently the relative phases of their $\um(1)$) become observable.
-Moreover, one of the subsystems can be considered as a clock and one of its observables a time parameter.
+Moreover, one of the subsystems can be considered as a clock and one of its observables as a time parameter.
 Thus, a relative dynamics can be defined for subsystems \`a la Page and Wootters~\cite{qmtimepage} or equivalent methods~\cite{qmtimedef}.

-Consequently, after choosing a reference subsystem for area (or size/distance) scale and a clock, states of subsystems are characterized by parameters defining their representation of their {\it local symmetry}$G$ and by 4 continuous parameters: two of them specify the representation of $\suinf$ symmetry, one determines area or size/distance scale, and the last parameter is time that characterizes the relative dynamics with respect to the chosen clock.
+After choosing a reference subsystem for area (or size/distance) scale and a clock, states of subsystems are characterized by parameters defining their representation of their {\it local symmetry} $G$ and by 4 continuous parameters: two of them specify the representation of $\suinf$ symmetry, one determines area or size/distance scale, and the last parameter is time that characterizes the relative dynamics with respect to the chosen clock.
 Despite their distinct origin, these parameters are not distinguishable and states of subsystems are in general in their superposition.
 In this work we call this 4D parameter space $\Xi$.
 Quantum states, operators, and processes must be invariant under diffeomorphism of $\Xi$.

 Because of the global entanglement, in order to define the quantum state of one subsystem in isolation we must trace out the contribution of the rest of the Universe.
 The resulting density matrix $\hvarrho_G$ takes the following form~\cite{hourisqgrym}: \be \hvarrho_G \equiv \tr_\infty \hvarrho_U = \sum_{\substack{\{k_G, k'_G\}, \\ \{y\}}} A_G (k_G; y) A^*_G (k'_G, y) ~ \hrho_G (k_G , k'_G), \quad \quad y \equiv (t, r,\theta, \phi) \ee where $\hvarrho_U$ is the state of the Universe as a whole; $\{k_G\}$ is the set of possible values for parameters of the representation of $G$ symmetry; and $\hrho_G (k_G , k'_G)$ is a basis for $\bm [\hm_G] \cong G$.
 It is straightforward to show that $\hvarrho_G$ is a mixed state~\cite{hourisqgrym}.
 This feature is reflected in the dependence of amplitudes $A_G (k_G; y)$ on the $\suinf$ related parameters $y$, which play the role of a `{\it classical} background.
 Similarly, we can trace out the contribution of local symmetry and obtain the mixed state $\hvarrho_\infty$ in which $\{k_G\}$ are {\it external} parameters.
 These states can be purified: \be |\Psi_{G_\infty}\rangle \equiv \sum_{\{k_G\}; (\eta, \zeta, \cdots)\}} A_{G_\infty} (k_G; \eta, \zeta, \cdots) ~ |\psi_G (k_G) \rangle \times |\psi_\infty (x) \rangle \ee where $|\psi_G (k_G) \rangle$ and $|\psi_\infty (x) \rangle$ are bases for $G$ and $\suinf$ symmetry representing Hilbert spaces, respectively.
 Note that although $\suinf$ representations depend only on two continuous parameters, due to the inseparability of $\Xi$, all 4 parameters appear in the basis.
 See also the next section for more clarification.